JayL33z/SOC-Case-Studies/README.md

 These projects aim to demonstrate end-to-end workflows, including log collection, alert triage, threat analysis, incident validation, and response actions.
 Each investigation documents the analyst’s decision-making process, tools used, and evidence collected to identify real attacker behavior and determine scope/impact.

 Disclaimer: *The below case studies are based on simulated scenarios.
 The organization, systems, data, and events described are entirely fictional and created for educational and portfolio purposes.
-The focus is not just to share how threats were detected in a network, but to provide review as to what defenders can investigate to determine true positives from false positives, and what they can do to remediate it.*
+The focus is not just to share how threats were detected in a network, but to provide review as to what defenders can investigate to determine true positives from false positives, address stakeholder queries and what they can do to remediate it.*

+**Do note that this project does not share full SOC reports as deliverables, but rather it focuses on providing case studies for incident response life cycle.
+Whenever neccessary, actual IP addresses, domain names, server names and usernames are redacted for confidentially.**

 ## Contents

-- <a href="">SOC Case Study Report #001: </a>
+- <a href="https://github.com/JayL33z/SOC-Case-Studies/tree/main/001">SOC Case Study Report #001: Email-Based Malware Security Incident Investigation </a>
-- <a href="">SOC Case Study Report #002: </a>
+- <a href="https://github.com/JayL33z/SOC-Case-Studies/tree/main/002">SOC Case Study Report #002: Web Server Authentication Attack Incident Investigation</a>